aws-samples/karpenter-blueprints/blueprints/disruption-budgets/README.md

 ### Allow 20% disruptions during a maintenance window from UTC 22:00 to 2:00, but only 10% disruptions outside of a maintenance window

+You might apply this configuration if outside of core business hours you prefer a higher set of disruptions to speed up the role out of AMI updates for example.

 The following Disruption Budgets says, for a 4 hour timeframe from UTC 22:00 only disrupt 20% of nodes, but during normal operations only disrupt 10% of nodes.

 ```